Xola-lab/Excel-Analysis-of-SAA-Group/README.md

 ## Cleaning and Preparation
 As already mentioned above, the initial dataset for this project was extracted from a PDF file containing the SAA's Income Statement for 2021 and 2022 [download or view here](https://github.com/Xola-lab/Excel-Analysis-of-SAA-Group/blob/main/2022-south-african-airways-(saa)-annual-report.pdf).
 I took the following steps to clean and prepare the data for analysis:

-1. **PDF to Excel Conversion**: The Income Statement was converted from the original PDF format to an Excel shett to facilitate further analysis.
+1. **PDF to Excel Conversion**: The Income Statement was converted from the original PDF format to an Excel sheet to facilitate further analysis.
 This ensured that the data was in a usable format, ready for manipulation and calculations.
 2. **Data Formatting**: After extraction, the data required reformatting to ensure consistency:
    - Column headers were renamed for clarity (e.g., "Group 2021 (Rm)" and "Group 2022 (Rm)") to specify amounts in million Rands.
    - Then, using Power Query, I then used "Unpivot Colums" to create a new "Group Year" column.